JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 ##  Additional concepts that should be included in the plan

 Goal 1: Grafting “Data Science” onto NIH is essentially a massive retrofitting exercise.
-If I had to pick one area to think of, it is how emerging techniques (Long-read sequencing, machine learning approaches, CIRSPR, etc.) and how we treat that related data should be a primary target before the essentially get too big to go back.
-The community of users is smaller, and fixing emerging challenges seems like a more manageable focus for fomenting community consensus.
+If we had to pick one area to think of, it is focusing on emerging techniques (Long-read sequencing, machine learning approaches, CIRSPR, etc.) and how NIH manages these data that could be a primary target for envisioning a data science-friendly ecosystem.
+The community of users is smaller, and fixing emerging challenges seems like a manageable focus for fomenting community consensus.

 Goal 2: Conceptually, this goal needs to clearly differentiate technological obstacles from process obstacles.
 In reality, many of the needed technologies